-3. Short-Term Planning
+3. Make Short-Term Plans

 |💡 For startups, long-term planning is risky.
-Strictly following only the forward-looking strategy, the IT team cannot adapt to the market changes or new requirements.
+Strictly following only the forward-looking strategy, the development team cannot easily adapt to market changes or new requirements.
 Ultimately, it deprives the project of flexibility and slows it down.|

 A framework is a software product that makes it easy to create and maintain large, technically complex projects.
-They include the file system and databases, error fixing, and data protection.
+Frameworks include file systems and databases, error fixing, and data protection.

 |💡 Frameworks are indispensable when working on projects with complex business logic and strict requirements for security and speed.
 But you should remember that you benefit from it only if you choose the right instrument.|

 There are hundreds of frameworks on the market allowing you to implement almost any feature.
 For example, the leaderboard compiled by Statista in 2021 includes React.js, jQuery, Express, Angular, and Vue.js.
 However, frameworks have different functionality and solve distinct tasks.

-5. Control and Synchronization of Changes
+5. Control and Synchronize the Changes

 The system helps solve other problems that arise during the work on the project.
 For example, it’s sometimes easier for a developer to reboot by rolling back the program to a stable working version and rewriting it all over again.

-6. Quality Over Speed
+6. Prioritize Quality Over Speed

 The reason is clear: often, developers prioritize speed over quality.
 It happens when a business seeks to launch a product faster than its competitors.
 Users, however, may prefer the slower competitor’s solution due to its higher quality.

 |💡 Ideally, you should focus on quality at the project’s start.
 Speed can become your additional advantage.
 It is unlikely to prevent all errors, but you will reduce their number significantly.
 It will be much easier for developers to fix minor defects than major bugs during the next refactoring.|

 Requirements may change under the influence of market trends, niche trends, and target user preferences.
 Some features lose their relevance and go out of fashion over time.

-9. Tech Partnership
+9. Partner with Tech Experts

-After 100+ successful projects, Rocketech has formed a flexible and efficient Dedicated Team model.
-Our philosophy is to go beyond standard IT outsourcing services and create long-term, trusted partnerships with our Clients.
+After 100+ successful projects, Rocketech has formed a flexible and efficient philosophy — to go beyond standard IT outsourcing services and create long-term, trusted partnerships with our clients.